Hypotension: stabilising blood pressure and improving energy

 How is hypotension diagnosed?

-Like with hypertension, the gold standard for diagnosing hypotension is by 24hr ambulatory blood pressure monitoring, where an automatic digital blood pressure machine is fitted and worn by the person for 24hrs, during which time the machine measures blood pressure twice per hour during waking hours, and at least once per hour during the night.
+Like with hypertension, the gold standard for diagnosing hypotension is by 24-hour ambulatory blood pressure monitoring, where an automatic digital blood pressure machine is fitted and worn by the person for 24 hours, during which time the machine measures blood pressure twice per hour during waking hours, and at least once per hour during the night.
 The mean wake and sleep blood pressures, along with a number of other blood pressure values are calculated to determine hypotension.

 There are two parts to a blood pressure reading.
 The highest number, systolic blood pressure, is the maximum pressure created when the heart contracts.
 This can be felt as the pulse moving through an artery.
 The lower number, diastolic pressure, is the minimum pressure in the arteries when the heart is at rest between beats.
 In a normalised, healthy population of people, blood pressure is around 120/80mmhg +/- ~20mmhg.
 The lower the resting blood pressure the better, as long as it does not become too low as to become symptomatic which is known as hypotension.